AliezkaN/RabbitMQ-topic-exchange/README.md

-# To check how fanout exchange works
+# To check how topic exchange works

 # First way
 * Run RabbitMQ in Docker container: